My Dream Vegetable and Herb Kitchen Garden

 Green Thumb Nursery was the perfect nursery with a huge selection.

-When selecting crops for your kitchen garden, Nicole from Gardenary suggests factors such as your climate, available space, and personal preferences.
+When selecting crops for your kitchen garden, Nicole from Gardenary suggests considering your climate, available space, and personal preferences.
 I opted for a mix of herbs, leafy greens, root vegetables, and plenty of tomatoes, cucumbers, and peas to take advantage of my new trellises.
 Don’t be afraid to experiment with different varieties and try growing something new each season.

 I also bought a lot of six-packs of vegetables because they were so much less expensive.
 (Each six-pack of plants was $4.99, substantially lower than the big box hardware stores.)
 It takes patience, but I have plenty of time.
 And considering how many plants I needed, it was a brilliant choice.